-The UNITE (Undergraduate Nano Ionospheric Temperature Explorer) is Purdue University’s 3U CubeSat mission to make a series of global measurements in the largely unexplored lower ionosphere.
+The UNITE (Undergraduate Nano Ionospheric Temperature Explorer) is University of Southern Indiana’s 3U CubeSat mission to make a series of global measurements in the largely unexplored lower ionosphere.

 The objective is to explore the Extremely Low Earth Orbit environment and would feature

 UNITE is to to probe plasma in the lower ionosphere to measure both electron and ion densities.
 It will measure temperatures throughout its flight and importantly in the last stages of reentry.
 The archived data will be used to compare against modeled drag throughout flight.